gravitational/teleport/docs/2.3/admin-guide.md

     accept self-signed certificates.
 Make sure to configure HTTPS properly and remove the insecure flag for production use.

+!!! warning "Version Warning":
+    Trusted cluster configuration in Teleport 2.3 is not backwards compatible with 2.2!
+If you are migrating from 2.2 it's recommended to delete a trusted cluster resource, then upgrade both clusters to 2.3 and re-establish trust by following the instructions above.

 ### Using Trusted Clusters

 It's worth repeating: the users of "east" cannot see or connect to the main